MODY 2

 MODY2 is an autosomal dominant condition.
 Autosomal dominance refers to a single, abnormal gene on one of the first 22 nonsex chromosomes from either parent which can cause an autosomal disorder.
 Dominant inheritance means an abnormal gene from one parent is capable of causing disease, even though the matching gene from the other parent is normal.
 The abnormal gene "dominates" the pair of genes.
 If just one parent has a dominant gene defect, each child has a 50% chance of inheriting the disorder.

 This type of MODY demonstrates the common circulation but complex interplay between maternal and fetal metabolism and hormone signals in the determination of fetal size.
 A small number of infants will have a new mutation not present in their mothers.
 If the mother is affected and the fetus is not, the maternal glucose will be somewhat high and the normal pancreas of the fetus will generate more insulin to compensate, resulting in a large infant.
-If the fetus is affected but mother is not, glucoses will be normal and fetal insulin production will be low, resulting in intrauterine growth retardation.
+If the fetus is affected but mother is not, glucose will be normal and fetal insulin production will be low, resulting in intrauterine growth retardation.
 Finally, if both mother and fetus have the disease, the two defects will offset each other and fetal size will be unaffected.

 When both GCK genes are affected the diabetes appears earlier and the hyperglycemia is more severe.
 A form of permanent neonatal diabetes has been caused by homozygous mutations in the GCK gene.